concur/concur-platform-sdk-js/README.md

 ####Issues

 There is a bug in the SDK!
 Feel free to log an [issue.](https://github.com/concur/concur-platform-sdk-js/issues)

-## Tests

-To run the client SDK tests, create a default.json file in the config folder which contains the credentials of the Concur account to test with.
-Template.json can be used as a template.
-Then, run the following:

-    npm test

-The test will upload the concur logo to the expense receipt store associated with the OAuth token.
-It will also upload an E-Receipt to the associated user account.

 ## Promises
 In order to simplify the asynchronous nature of the platform Web service calls, the client SDK has made use of the Q promises library.
 More information can be found on the [project's GitHub site](https://github.com/kriskowal/q).